kebasaa/pyucache/Readme.md

 **IMPORTANT NOTE:** The API documentation manual (PDF file) is copyrighted by Apogee Instruments, and not under the same license as this software.

+### Disclaimer

+This software is not guaranteed to work.
+Use at your own risk.